humdrum-tools/humdrum-documentation/guide/ch27/index.md

 >   `chant21`   2    `Dominus a cena, misit aquam`
 >   etc.
 >   ----------- ---- -------------------------------------------
-We would also like to provide a **grep**-like search tool so users can search for particular keywords.
+We would also like to provide a <span class="unix">grep</span>-like search tool so users can search for particular keywords.

 The following script will generate our concordance file.
 For each file